Updated: Jun 19

-Yes, it's fine to add Epsom Salt to your ice bath, and there are some really good reasons why you might want to.
+So it's fine to add Epsom Salt to your ice bath, and there are some really good reasons why I recommend you do.

-What are the benefits of cold plunging in Epsom Saltwater?
+What are the benefits of an ice bath in Epsom salt water?

 Epsom salt was originally extracted from natural mineral waters in Epsom, England and made famous by the wealthy and powerful people who made it fashionable to bath in.
 The springs were so popular among the 18th century English royals that local entrepreneurs discovered they could concentrate the salt by boiling off the water and sell the resulting crystals for use back in the mansions and palaces occupied by the wealthy when they were not travelling to Epsom.